The Newlywed Game: Same-sex couples

 In the 2009–10 season, The Newlywed Game had the first same-sex married couples appear on the show.
 In episode two of the season, the first such couple was Star Trek actor George Takei and his husband, Brad Altman, playing in a special Celebrity Edition of the game, against The Biggest Loser couple Damien Gurganius and Nicole Brewer, and Christopher Knight and Adrienne Curry (My Fair Brady).
 Takei and Altman won the game and $10,000 for their charity, the Japanese American National Museum.
 The first non-celebrity same-sex couple, also winning their episode's grand prize package, would appear the following season (2010–11), which coincided with the third season's premiere episode, which aired on June 17, 2010.

+Olga Perez

+In 1977, a woman named Olga Perez competed on the show, and was asked where the "weirdest place" was that she had ever had sexual intercourse, to which she responded "up the ass".
+The answer given by her became widely circulated folklore for decades afterward, with many variations and retellings that altered details.
+Eubanks repeatedly denied that the incident ever occurred until a clip of it from a Game Show Network rerun of the episode was circulated on Snopes, and then it also appeared on a game show blooper special hosted by NBC in 2002.
+Snopes writer David Mikkelson theorized that Eubanks' denial of the incident ever happening due to the alterations it received in re-tellings, as well as the number of episodes he had hosted and lack of home recordings or reruns of the episode in the intervening years.

 Specials

 The Newlywed Game: A Silver Anniversary of Love and Laughter

 On April 18, 1998, a special titled The Newlywed Game: A Silver Anniversary of Love and Laughter aired on Game Show Network (GSN) hosted by Bob Eubanks and was announced by Gene Wood (though Wood was never credited) where it looks back at some of the couples who have appeared on the show during the 60's, 70's & 80's incarnations.